 Flåmsdalen is a beautiful small adventure.
 The valley between Myrdal (866.8 masl) and Flåm by the Aurlandsfjord is 21 kilometers long.
 The valley is narrow and the mountains are steep, and there are waterfalls and rivers wherever you turn around.
 Flåm Valley is a great place for hiking and biking.
 Flåm Zipline sends you off at over 100 kilometers per hour, you are just hanging in a thin steel wire high above the valley.
 Rallarvegen ends in the upper part of Flåmsdalen, and you can take the train up and down Flåmsdalen with Flåm Railway.
 Brekkefossen Waterfall is a popular hiking goal close to Flåm.

-NOTE – Many of the activities and attractions in Flåm and Flåmsdalen are open only in summer and are closed in winter.
+NOTE – The upper part of the road in Flåmsdalen is closed during winter.
+Many of the activities and attractions in Flåm and Flåmsdalen are open only in summer and are closed in winter.
 Look at the websites of the different activities for more information about the season and opening times.
 Flåm Railway and Fjord Cruise on the Aurlandsfjord and Nærøyfjord are open all year.

 NOTE – About 1.5 kilometers north of Rallarrosa Stølsysteri (where the Flåm Zipline ends) you have to go through a tunnel which is about 100 meters long.
 This tunnel is narrow, be aware that there may come cars and cyclists in the tunnel when you go through it.
 Try to avoid walking in the tunnel at the same time as cars and bikes are in the tunnel.